typelevel/squants/README.md

   so that user code can choose a more precise type such as those provided by the [Spire](https://github.com/non/spire) project
 * Enhance documentation and support presence
-* Sample Project and a Typesafe Activator Template
+* Typesafe Activator Sample Project /  Template